 Rudy is a leading corporate development expert within the digital imaging technologies sector.
 Over the past 25 years, he has founded five digital imaging companies in the U.S., run a European public company, and served as a senior executive for two Global 500 companies.
 He is an effective, results-oriented professional with a proven track record in strategic planning, change management, and corporate development.
 Prior to Woodside Capital Partners, Rudy led the restructuring of Scipher plc, a UK public company and was the founding CEO of the MIT Media Lab Europe, a joint venture between MIT and the Irish government.
-In addition to being the Managing Partner of Woodside Capital Partners, Rudy serves on the boards of two UK public companies, Bango plc (AIM:BGO) and Seeing Machines plc (AIM:SEE).
+In addition to being the Managing Partner of Woodside Capital Partners, Rudy serves on the boards of two UK-listed companies, Bango plc (AIM:BGO) and Seeing Machines plc (AIM:SEE).
 Rudy has a BSc and MSc from Yale University and a PhD from Cambridge University.

 Director of Finance